FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th September 2018.md

 The Register of Orders made by the Chief Executive up to the date of the Meeting was

-available on Alfresco for inspection by the Members.--- 11
+available on Alfresco for inspection by the Members.
+---
+11

 PLANNING AND DEVELOPMENT: